1978 Malaysian general election

 General elections were held in Malaysia between Saturday, 8 July and Saturday, 22 July 1978.
-Voting took place in all 154 parliamentary constituencies of Malaysia, each electing one Member of Parliament to the Dewan Rakyat, the dominant house of Parliament.
+Voting took place in all 154 parliamentary constituencies, each electing one Member of Parliament to the Dewan Rakyat, the dominant house of Parliament.
 State elections also took place in 276 state constituencies (except Kelantan, Sabah and Sarawak) on the same day.

-It was Hussein Onn's first and only election since he became the country's third Prime Minister in 1976.
-His Barisan Nasional Party emerged victorious with 131 of the 154 seats in Parliament.
-Voter turnout was 75.3%.
+It was Hussein Onn's first election after becoming the country's third Prime Minister in 1976.
+His Barisan Nasional alliance emerged victorious with 130 of the 154 seats.
+Voter turnout was 75%.

 Results

 As expected, Barisan Nasional comfortably maintained its majority in the Malaysian Parliament and thus, gave the Prime Minister the power to form a government with a free hand.
-Despite the victory, BN actually lost four seats out of 154 seats to the opposition.
+Despite the victory, BN actually lost further five seats out of 154 seats to the opposition.

 The Pan-Malaysian Islamic Party (PAS) withdrew from BN in the midst of the 1977 Kelantan Emergency over disagreements with UMNO over the running of the state government of Kelantan, which PAS had controlled since the first post-independence general election in 1959.
 With the support of UMNO, detractors within PAS split with the party and formed the Pan-Malaysian Islamic Front (BERJASA).
-In the election, PAS lost the control of the state for the first time to the UMNO-BERJASA alliance within BN.
+In the election, PAS lost the control of the state for the first time to the UMNO-BERJASA alliance within BN and keeping administration by BN for 12 years until 1990.
 Tengku Razaleigh Hamzah has been credited for UMNO's victory in Kelantan.

 The opposition garnered 42.8% of total votes.
-In spite of that, the opposition as one won only 23 seats.
+In spite of that, the opposition as one won only 24 seats.
 Democratic Action Party won the largest slice of the pie among the opposition parties and hence, its leader Lim Kit Siang retained his position as the leader of the opposition that he had obtained four years earlier.

 Candidates were returned unopposed in nine constituencies.
 The registered electors from these constituencies therefore did not cast ballots.